PFF Faculty Mentors

 An essential element of a successful PFF program is providing individualized mentoring to participants.
 Mentors are not the participants’ major professors, but rather other faculty from either the students’ university or a partner institution.
-The mentoring relationship can be a beneficial and rewarding experience for both parties.
+Becoming a PFF faculty mentor can be a rewarding experience for a number of reasons, as it:

 “The most useful part of the whole semester was the faculty mentoring.
 Through this experience I found that what students need the most is not to have a lecturer feed them information, but to have someone to help them learn, and to encourage them once in awhile.
 This is what my faculty mentor has done for me during our mentoring sessions, and this is what I tried to do for the student that I taught.”